 Lisabelle Tay is the author of Pilgrim (The Emma Press, 2021).
 Illustrated by Reena Makwana, the collection explores illness, motherhood, and family histories via myth and legend.

 Her poetry appears in Bad Lilies, Crab Creek Review, and elsewhere.
-She also writes short fiction, which appears or is forthcoming in Sine Theta Magazine, Strange Horizons, SUSPECT, and elsewhere.
+She also writes short fiction, which appears in Sine Theta Magazine, Strange Horizons, SUSPECT, and elsewhere.
 She lives in Singapore.

 Pilgrim is an epic quest filled with atmospheric revisionings of myths, folklore, and the Bible, and flashes of domestic bliss and terror.
 Tay is an arresting new voice and you will find something of wonder on every page.

 There is a space between the mythic and the mundane that calls to us, full of half-remembered tales, warnings, allusions.
 Lisabelle’s ethereal poems – less written than whispered – transport us there, allowing a ‘quickening prickle of revelation’ to build.
 ‘This too,’ she writes, ‘is a kind of pilgrimage’.